Headsets should be treated with care like any other piece of electronic equipment.

 To prevent your cords from getting chewed by pets, you may put white vinegar on them as suggested in this article: http://www.odordestroyer.com/newsblog/how-to-stop-dogs-from-chewing-32/

-For hygiene reasons, we recommend replacing your headset's ear pads or mic foam cover every 3 months or so, depending on the usage.
-If you want to try to clean them yourself, here's how to go about it:
+If your headset has removable ear cushions and you want to try to clean them yourself, here's how to go about it:

 Be careful when turning up the headphone volume control.
 Before placing the headphones over your ears, set the volume control to minimum, and then slowly increase until you reach a comfortable level.